hashicorp/design-system/.github/pull_request_template.md

 ***

-### 👀 Reviewer's checklist:
+### 👀 Component checklist

-- [ ] +1 Percy if applicable
+- [ ] Percy was checked for any visual regression
-- [ ] Confirm that PR has a changelog update via [Changesets](https://github.com/changesets/changesets) if needed
+- [ ] A11y tests have been run locally
-- [ ] Confirm that A11y tests have been run locally for this component
+- [ ] A changelog entry was added via [Changesets](https://github.com/changesets/changesets) if needed

 :speech_balloon: Please consider using [conventional comments](https://conventionalcomments.org/) when reviewing this PR.